rentry/rentry.github.io/_posts/2021-04-12-developing-film-with-coffee-2.md

 **Time: 11 minutes** for Kodak T-Max 400 (10 minutes for Ilford HP5 400)
 1. Pour the caffenol into the loaded Paterson tank.
-1. Agitate[^1] continually for the first full minute.
+1. Agitate continually for the first full minute.
 1. Agitate 3–4 times at the beginning of each minute after (equivalent to 10 seconds at the beginning of each minute).

 [^1]: Agitation is the process of slowly turning the tank upside down and then right side up again